 - Do not allow them into your home.

 - Do not provide any natural gas and electricity billing information.

 - Do not sign any document presented to you.

 You will see many door-to-door gas and electricity sales agents when you move to a new home where you are responsible to pay for your utility bills.
-These gas and electricity sales agents will come knocking on your door wanting to see your gas and electricity bills, do not show them anything unless you want to switch your energy supplier.
-They can switch you to another gas and electricity supplier that might have you end up paying higher for gas or electricity.
+These gas and electricity sales agents will come knocking on your door wanting to see your gas and electricity bills.
+Do not show them anything unless you want to switch your energy supplier.
+They can switch you to another gas and electricity supplier that might cause you to end up paying more for gas or electricity.